arnoldaguila/Console_Hangman_Python/README.md

 - Check to see if the user is inputting an int or a float.
 - Trying to figure out how to use tkinter.
 - Found that inputting a decimal gives out the same message as inputting multiple letters.
+- Created versions in the doc comments.
+- Implementing a try except in the get_word function.
+- Created an is_float function to check if the user input is a float.